svn2github/wordpress-vip-plugins/release-candidates/thePlatform/README.md

 5. Upload media to your MPX account

 # == Changelog ==

+## = 1.4.4 =
+* Clear BOMs from UTF8 strings as needed
+* Add placeholders on form text fields
+* Hide mediabutton if jQueryUI.dialog is not avaialble

 ## = 1.3.3 =
 * Set default media embed type to release